xlcollaborative/xlc-agreement/agreement.md

 When a [communication](#communications) or [payment](#payments) system fails to deliver a message or payment:

-1. The sending contributor must [communicate](#communications) the failure and any failure message from the system.
+1. The sending contributor must [circulate](#circulating-messages) the failure and any failure message from the system.

 2. The sending contributor must wait 48 hours, then send again.
 If the receiving contributor [changed](#change-of-address) their [address](#address) or [changed](#change-of-payment-instructions) their [payment instructions](#payment-instructions), the sending contributor must use their new [address](#address) or [payment instructions](#payment-instructions).

-3. If the second try also fails, the sending contributor must [communicate](#communications) the failure and any failure message from the system.
+3. If the second try also fails, the sending contributor must [circulate](#circulating-messages) the failure and any failure message from the system.
 The receiving contributor is then considered to be not responding.

 ## Changes